Dynamics on free-by-cyclic groups: Introduction

 \subsection{Related results and constructions}

-As mentioned at the start of the introduction, it already follows from general facts about the BNS-invariant and related constructions (see, for example, \cite{BNS,Levitt87}) that under the assumptions of Theorem~\ref{T:folded basics} there exists some open cone $\mathcal A'\subseteq H^1(G_\fee)$ containing $u_0$, such that every primitive integral $u\in \mathcal A'$ has finitely generated kernel $\ker(u)$.
-Additional general cohomological dimension considerations then also imply that $\ker(u)$ is a free group, so that $u$ determines another splitting of $G_\fee$ as a (f.g.~free)-by-(infinite~cyclic) group.
+As mentioned at the start of the introduction, it already follows from general facts about the BNS-invariant and related constructions (see, for example, \cite{BNS,Levitt87}) that under the assumptions of Theorem~\ref{T:folded basics} there exists some open cone $\C_G \subseteq H^1(G_\fee)$ containing $u_0$, such that every primitive integral $u\in \C_G$ has finitely generated kernel $\ker(u)$.
+Additional general cohomological considerations (e.g.~see Theorem~2.6 and Remark~2.7 in \cite{GMSW}) further imply that $\ker(u)$ is a free group.
+Consequently, $u$ determines another splitting of $G_\fee$ as a (f.g.~free)-by-(infinite~cyclic) group.
 We do not use these general facts in the proof of Theorem~\ref{T:folded basics} and instead directly establish for every primitive integral $u\in \mathcal A$ that $\ker(u)$ is a free group of finite rank.

 The folded mapping torus $X_f$ and the semiflow $\flow$ are similar to Gautero's construction of a ``dynamical $2$--complex''~\cite{Gau1,Gau2,Gau3,Gau4} (see also the discussion in \cite[Section 5]{Gau1} for connections to other related notions) and the unpublished construction of Z.~Wang~\cite{Wang} of a ``decomposed mapping torus'' and various ``folded complexes''.
 Our folded mapping torus $X_f$ turns out the be homeomorphic to the complex constructed by Brinkmann--Schleimer in \cite{BStrian}, which treats only the case when the automorphism is induced by a homeomorphism of a surface with one boundary component.
 However, \cite{BStrian} does not construct a semi-flow on the complex, but rather uses it to construct an ideal triangulation of the mapping torus of the homeomorphism.